shycopney44/W_S5M1_Project/README.md

 ## Instructions

-On your first day as a junior web developer at a coding school, you have been assigned a ticket to complete.
-The task involves adding a new feature to the school's software platform.
+During a hiring process for a Web Developer position, you have been given a take-home coding assignment.
+The task consists in building some widgets on a web-page, using JavaScript alone.

-Specifically, you need to complete a page that displays a list of learners along with their basic information such as ID, name, email, and a list of mentors.
-Users should be able to click on a learner to highlight it, and the list of mentors for each learner should be expandable and collapsible.
-You can refer to the [full mockup](https://w-s5-challenge.herokuapp.com/) for the design and behavior of the page.
+You have been given a detailed [mock](todo) showing the desired end result.

-**To help you complete the task, several members of your team will provide you with instructions and advice.**
+**To help you complete the task, several members of your future team-members will provide you with instructions and advice.**

 ### 💾 DevOps Engineer